 The Chicano art tattoo form has remained relatively intact over the years.
 The meaning behind various symbols and illustrations that fall under this style of art is elaborate while holding exceptional significance for people.
 For instance, realism and portrait Chicano art tattoos include women, vehicles, celebrities, firearms, family, departed loved ones, clowns as well as iconic figures that were instrumental during the Mexican revolution.

 Other symbols of Chicano art tattoo include the following:

 Religious Chicano Tattoos

 Another commonly used symbol in Chicano tattoos.
-The eagle is an Aztec symbol for warrior and also features on the Mexican flag.
-But can also represent freedom and other personal meanings.
+The eagle is an Aztec symbol for warrior and also features on the Mexican flag which gives it deep significance to many in this community.

 Dia De Los Muertos

 Celebrating the dead that have gone before us, these are popular symbols to get as a reminder of the family that has passed before us.